Residency in New Zealand for doctors

 If you're a doctor looking to live and work in New Zealand, the first step is to confirm registration eligibility.
 Everything to do with registration and examination is administered by the Medical Council of New Zealand, and you must show them that you are qualified, competent, and fit for registration.

 Renowned for its working conditions and health care system, New Zealand is a popular destination for international doctors.
-MCNZ registers more than 1500 new doctors each year and there are over 17,000 registered doctors practising in New Zealand.
-More than 40 percent have trained overseas, coming from more than 100 countries.
+MCNZ registers more than 1500 new doctors are registered annually, and over 17,000 registered doctors are practising in New Zealand.
+More than 40 per cent have trained overseas from more than 100 countries.

 Our specialist International Team will give insights into all aspects of work, day-to-day living, and relocating.
 We can help with the paperwork, and our immigration advisor can assist with visas.
 The process can take six months to a year for foreign doctors looking to work in New Zealand.

 In New Zealand, doctors who received their qualifications overseas are often known as International Medical Graduates (IMGs).
-This is a term you’ll see a lot, both here and on official government documentation.
+You’ll usually see this term here and on official government documentation.

-If you are a doctor looking to immigrate to New Zealand, your pathway to medical registration will depend on your circumstances, such as where you completed your primary medical degree, the countries in which you have clinical experience, and if you’re a specialist or junior doctor.
+Suppose you are a doctor looking to immigrate to New Zealand.
+In that case, your pathway to medical registration will depend on your circumstances, such as where you completed your primary medical degree, the countries in which you have clinical experience, and if you’re a specialist or junior doctor.

 If you are not yet a specialist and you completed your primary medical degree and internship in the UK or Ireland then you may be eligible for the Competent Authority Pathway.
 This is the most common pathway for non-specialist doctors to gain registration in New Zealand.
 You can apply for full general registration after six months of provisional general supervision.

-If you are not yet a specialist and you completed your medical training in a country outside the UK or Ireland, and you are looking to work as a doctor in New Zealand, there are multiple pathways available to you.
-Please get in touch, and one of our dedicated International Solution Specialists will let you know the next steps
+Suppose you are not yet a specialist, have completed your medical training in a country outside the UK or Ireland, and are looking to work as a doctor in New Zealand.
+In that case, there are multiple pathways available to you.
+Please get in touch, and one of our dedicated International Solution Specialists will let you know the next steps.

 Medical pathways to New Zealand for Australian doctors